awsdocs/amazon-eks-user-guide/doc_source/create-public-private-vpc.md

 1. On the **Specify Details** page, fill out the parameters accordingly, and then choose **Next**\.
    + **Stack name**: Choose a stack name for your AWS CloudFormation stack\.
 For example, you can call it **eks\-vpc**\.
    + **VpcBlock**: Choose a CIDR range for your VPC\.
-You can keep the default value\.
+Each worker node, pod, and load balancer that you deploy is assigned an IP address from this block\.
+The default value provides enough IP addresses for most implementations, but if it doesn't, then you can change it\.
+For more information, see [VPC and subnet sizing](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing) in the Amazon VPC User Guide\.
+You can also add additional CIDR blocks to the VPC once it's created\.
-   + **PublicSubnet01Block**: Specify a CIDR range for public subnet 1\.
-We recommend that you keep the default value so that you have plenty of IP addresses for load balancers to use\.
+   + **PublicSubnet01Block**: Specify a CIDR block for public subnet 1\.
+The default value provides enough IP addresses for most implementations, but if it doesn't, then you can change it
-   + **PublicSubnet02Block**: Specify a CIDR range for public subnet 2\.
-We recommend that you keep the default value so that you have plenty of IP addresses for load balancers to use\.
+   + **PublicSubnet02Block**: Specify a CIDR block for public subnet 2\.
+The default value provides enough IP addresses for most implementations, but if it doesn't, then you can change it
-   + **PrivateSubnet01Block**: Specify a CIDR range for private subnet 1\.
-We recommend that you keep the default value so that you have plenty of IP addresses for pods and load balancers to use\.
+   + **PrivateSubnet01Block**: Specify a CIDR block for private subnet 1\.
+The default value provides enough IP addresses for most implementations, but if it doesn't, then you can change it
-   + **PrivateSubnet02Block**: Specify a CIDR range for private subnet 2\.
-We recommend that you keep the default value so that you have plenty of IP addresses for pods and load balancers to use\.
+   + **PrivateSubnet02Block**: Specify a CIDR block for private subnet 2\.
+The default value provides enough IP addresses for most implementations, but if it doesn't, then you can change it

 1. \(Optional\) On the **Options** page, tag your stack resources\.
 Choose **Next**\.